openshift/ocp-on-arm/README.md

 You will need to have cloud credentials set in your shell properly before installation.
 The account setup steps for AWS are identical to an x86_64 install, and are described in [the installer documentation](https://github.com/openshift/installer/tree/master/docs/user/aws#readme).

+When selecting a region, note that ARM instances are available in [most, but not all, AWS regions](https://aws.amazon.com/about-aws/whats-new/2021/02/aws-graviton2-m6g-c6g-r6g-instances-available-additional-regions/).

-You will also be prompted for a pull-secret that will be made available to all of of your machines - get this from [cloud.redhat.com](https://cloud.redhat.com/openshift/install/pre-release).
+You will also be prompted for a pull-secret that will be made available to all of of your machines - get this from [cloud.redhat.com](https://cloud.redhat.com/openshift/install/aws/arm).

 This will create an install-config.yaml file which defines the installation.
 Please verify that both `architecture` values are set to `arm64`.
 Also, it is recommended to change `network.networkType` to `OVNKubernetes`, but the default value of `OpenShiftSDN` will still work.